Lucy Pargeter: Career

 In November 2013, Pargeter entered the thirteenth series of I'm a Celebrity...Get Me Out of Here!, where she finished in third place.
 In December 2017, she appeared in a celebrity edition of The Chase, and won £5,000, out of the £15,000, for her selected charity, “Safe at Last”.

 In June 2019, Pargeter won the Best Actress award at The British Soap Awards; she was also nominated for Best Female Dramatic Performance and Best On-Screen Partnership, alongside Dominic Brunt.

 Personal life

 Pargeter has three daughters with her former partner, Rudi Coleano.
 She took maternity leave from Emmerdale in 2005 to have her first child, and another in 2017 to have twins.
 Coleano and Pargeter's relationship ended in 2019.
+She owns three English bulldogs: Bert, Lenny, and Pearl.

+Pargeter was a bridesmaid at the wedding of her Emmerdale co-stars Charley Webb and Matthew Wolfenden.